 6.)
 Debian GNU/Linux

 CentOS is an Enterprise version of Red Hat Linux.
 Unlike other Linux distros, CentOS is a reliable one and especially focuses on stability.
-If you are fond of the Fedora distro and are quite satisfied with it, then you can definitely give a try to CentOS.
-It perfectly fits for programming and you can also develop apps using the Xen virtualization.
+If you are fond of the Fedora distro and are quite satisfied with it, you can definitely try CentOS.
+It perfectly fits for programming, and you can also develop apps using the Xen virtualization.

 8.)
 Kali Linux

 Well, Kali Linux might be the best Linux distros for ethical hackers to run penetration tests on different networks.
 The best part is it comes with a bunch of pre-installed tools.
-The tools it provides, perfectly fit in for both programmers and ethical hackers.
+The tools provide a perfect fit for both programmers and ethical hackers.